bduvenhage/bduvenhage.github.io/_posts/2019-07-31-generating-equidistant-vectors.md

 {% endhighlight %}

 ## Summary
 The Fibonacci lattice/spiral is an efficient method to generate equidistant points on the unit sphere.
-Note that the points are generated in latitude order.
+The golden angle is approximately 2.400 radians or 137.5 degrees.
+Therefore, each turn of the spiral walk adds two or three points to the sphere.
 To tesselate the sphere one still needs to apply a Delaunay or similar triangulation algorithm.

 Full [source](https://github.com/bduvenhage/Bits-O-Cpp/tree/master/geometry) for generating the equidistant points is available in my [Bits-O-Cpp](https://github.com/bduvenhage/Bits-O-Cpp) GitHub repo.